-Do not pack the units so full that air cannot circulate.
+Do not pack refrigerator so full that air cannot circulate.
 The refrigerated air is discharged at the top rear of the unit.
 It is important to allow for proper air flow from the top rear to the bottom of the unit.
 Obstructions to this air flow can cause evaporator coil freeze ups and loss of temperature or overflow of water from the evaporator drain pan.
 The shelves have a rear turn up on them to prevent this.
 However, bags and other items can still be located to the far rear of the cabinet.
 Air is brought into the evaporator coil with fans mounted to the front of the coil.
+Prevent obstruction by locating large boxes and tall stacks of product to the bottom of the cabinet.